 Each portal is different and you would do well to explore each on your own.
 As a bit of a quick-start guide, here are some general step-by-step instructions on using tender portals:

 1 – Sign Up

 Depending on the portal this can take less than a minute or up to 30.
 You’ll need some basic company information such as name, reg. number and address.
 The more of these you do, the more competent you’ll become.

-Bear in mind, some portals need to send you confirmation emails with password or verification links.
+Bear in mind, some portals need to send you confirmation emails with passwords or verification links.
 So make sure to keep an eye on your spam folder just in case.

 2 – Log In